Get insider access

 macOS Compatibility

-Unfortunately, this monitor doesn't work well with recent MacBooks.
-HDR doesn't work properly, as the monitor doesn't tone map properly, so it looks terrible overall.
-The variable refresh rate feature is completely unusable, and even the max refresh rate of 144Hz doesn't work properly with a fixed refresh rate.
-It works okay at 120Hz in SDR, with no major issues in that mode.
-Windows return to their original positions after the computer wakes from sleep, but not if you just close the lid.
+Unfortunately, this monitor doesn't work well with macOS.
+HDR looks terrible with tone mapping issues.
+The VRR feature is completely unusable as it flickers noticeably, and even the max refresh rate of 144Hz doesn't work properly with a fixed refresh rate.
+It works okay at 120Hz in SDR, with no major issues.
+If you're using a MacBook, Windows return to their original positions after the computer wakes from sleep, but not if you just close the lid.

 Features